DumitrescuBogdanDoru/M-MProject/README.md

-# Project for Management and Marketing class
+# A website made for Management and Marketing class